Gas up the snowblower: Weekend nor’easter expected to bring plowable snow to Mass.

 DEDHAM, Mass. — Gas up the snowblower because the Boston 25 Weather team is tracking a weekend nor’easter that could bring plowable snow to Massachusetts, but it’s still too early to predict totals due to uncertainty with the storm’s exact track.

-A new map shared Wednesday by Spear indicated that a large portion of the Bay State including western Massachusetts, Worcester County, and parts of Middlesex and Norfolk counties have the “best chance” for more than 3 inches of snow.
+An updated map shared Wednesday night by Chief Meteorologist Kevin Lemanowicz indicated that a large portion of the Bay State including western Massachusetts, Worcester County, and parts of Middlesex and Norfolk counties have the “best chance” for more than six inches of snow.

 There appears to be a lower chance for snow along the South Shore, Cape Cod, and the Islands because a closer nor’easter track will bring more mixing.

-Parts of the North Shore, Boston, and down into the South Shore have a “moderate chance” to see snow totals top three inches, while southeastern Massachusetts, including Cape Cod and the Islands, has a “low chance.”
+Parts of the North Shore, Boston, and down into the South Shore have a “moderate chance” to see snow totals top three inches, while southeastern Massachusetts, including Cape Cod and the Islands, has a “low chance” with a mixture of rain and snow.

+“We are expanding the heaviest snow area, but still wary of the sharp cutoff near the coast,” said Lemanowicz in his latest forecast.

+Expanding the heaviest snow area, but still wary of the sharp cutoff near the coast.
+Only Wednesday, but I'll give you my latest thoughts and cautions coming up @boston25 pic.twitter.com/73slwfa0oc— Kevin Lemanowicz (@KevinBoston25) January 4, 2024

-The Weather Team’s confidence for “plowable snow” has gone up, but it’s still too early to pinpoint actual totals because the position of the storm’s rain-snow line “continues to flip-flop,” according to Spear.
+The Weather Team’s confidence for “plowable snow” has gone up, but it’s still too early to pinpoint actual totals because the position of the storm’s rain-snow line “continues to flip-flop.”

-What’s new with Sunday’s nor’easter?
-Our confidence in a “plowable snow” has gone up, though actually totals and the position of a rain/snow line continue to flip-flop. @boston25 #boston #mawx pic.twitter.com/pdgac6PXp2— Shiri Spear (@ShiriSpear) January 3, 2024

-Spear issued a Weather Alert for Sunday with coastal wind and poor travel threats also accompanying the expected snow.
+A Weather Alert has been issued for Sunday with coastal wind and poor travel threats also accompanying the expected snow.

 Stay with the Boston 25 Weather Team for updates as the weekend gets closer.